vimc/montagu-api/docs/spec/spec.md

         ]
     }

+# Standard response codes
+The complete list of HTTP status codes returned by the API is:
+* 200
+* 201
+* 400
+* 404
+* 401
+* 403
+* 409
+* 500

+In particular, note that we use 400 liberally to indicate when submitted data does not conform to expected Montagu conventions, as well as for invalid operation requests.

 # Index
 ## GET /
 The root of the API returns some simple data, which is mainly there to make it